Author’s Correction.

 That space which lies between the top of the printed copy and the trimmed edge.

-A colour separation process developed by Pantone.
+colour separation process developed by Pantone.

 Imperfections in presswork due to dirt on press, trapping errors, etc.